 Globally, plastics are threatening the health of our waterways.

 - Since the 1950s, 8.3 billion metric tons of plastic have been produced and virtually every piece ever made still exists in some shape or form

 - Almost 2 million single-use plastic bags are distributed around the world every minute

 - Globally, 73% of beach litter is plastic debris such as beverage bottles, styrofoam and fishing equipment

-- Nearly 22,000 pieces of plastics have been counted, categorized and removed from Hudson River Park’s shoreline since 2015
+- Over 30,000 pieces of plastics have been counted, categorized and removed from Hudson River Park’s shoreline since 2015

 - By 2050, there will be more pieces of plastic in the ocean than fish (by weight)

 - Published the POP Toolkit: As we celebrate the third anniversary of this initiative, we’re excited to release our Toolkit!
 Click here to start a plastic-reduction initiative in your organization using our free, comprehensive guide.